'DWELLING PLACES BEYOND FORM'

 'This is what I have always done in my life, at each trial, large or small, I look at what similar things our Lord has endured, in order to lose my suffering in his and myself in him'.

-She was also inclined to pour out her thoughts and her feelings - her fears, frustrations, guilt and anger - into the notebooks that today makes up her diary.
-She ventured within herself to locate a strength in the sharing of her deepest self with Christ.
+She was also inclined to pour out her thoughts and her feelings - her fears, frustrations, guilt and anger - into the notebooks that today make up her diaries and her writings.
+She ventured within herself to locate a strength in the sharing of her deepest self, her happiness and her loss, with Christ.

 Week Four : Awareness